Turkey Skull Replica

 - Additional information

-The turkey or Meleagris gallopavo is a large bird in the genus Meleagris, which is native to the Americas.
+The Turkey or Meleagris gallopavo is a large bird in the genus Meleagris, which is native to the Americas.
 The genus has two extant species: the wild turkey of North America and the ocellated turkey.

-The earliest turkeys or Meleagris gallopavo evolved in North America over 20 million years ago, and they share a recent common ancestor with grouse, pheasants, and other fowl.
+The earliest Turkeys or Meleagris gallopavo evolved in North America over 20 million years ago, and they share a recent common ancestor with grouse, pheasants, and other fowl.

-However, when the male begins strutting (the courtship display), the snood engorges with blood, becomes redder and elongates several centimeters, hanging well below the beak.
+However, when the male begins strutting (courtship display), the snood engorges with blood, becomes redder and elongates several centimeters, hanging well below the beak.
 Snoods are just one of the caruncles (small, fleshy excrescences) that can be found on turkeys.